WWE News: Huge Superstar Added To ‘Royal Rumble’ Match, New Title Match Also Announced

 Right before Monday Night Raw began, Mike Rome was outside the arena and dropped the news that a big superstar had officially entered the Royal Rumble.
 Yes, one of the biggest athletes in history will compete for the chance to main event WrestleMania 33 as Big Show is in the match.

 Big Show has not been seen on WWE television much of late, but a match between him and Shaquille O’Neal is still being teased for WrestleMania 33 in Orlando.
-While he’s been off of TV, Big show has been working out and looks to be in the best shape of his life.
+While he’s been off of TV, Big Show has been working out and looks to be in the best shape of his life.

 Hey @Shaq…glad your training!!
 Because so am I! #GiantAbs #WrestleMania